Version 4.0, November 2015

 The images recorded by the cameras may include identifiable images of people visiting the Museum.
-These images are stored in a secure environment.
-Access to these recordings is limited.
+These images are stored in a secure environment, and access to these recordings is limited to authorised staff only.
 Where an incident has occurred warranting further investigation, the Museum may allow the recording to be viewed by people responsible for investigating the incident, both within the Museum and/or external investigative bodies or law enforcement agencies (such as the Australian Federal Police).

 4.2.6 The Museum shop